This section details information about finances (including grants awarded to external agencies), expenditure, contracts and property.

 - For orders over £5,000 and below £50,000 contract regulations require three written quotations and use of local suppliers must be considered;

-- For orders over £50,000 the Procurement Department must manage the procurement process in line with all relevant legislation and guidance.
+- For orders over £50,000 the 7Force Commercial Department must manage the procurement process in line with all relevant legislation and guidance.

 Contracts and tenders

-Bedfordshire, Cambridgeshire and Hertfordshire (BCH) Police operate a joint procurement function, using synergy and economies of scale to deliver value for money.
-Details of all contracts and tender opportunities with Cambridgeshire Constabulary can be found here.
+Cambridgeshire Constabulary and OPCC are part of a collaborated joint procurement function, using synergy and economies of scale to deliver value for money.
+Details of all contracts and tender opportunities with Cambridgeshire Constabulary can be found on our Contracts and Tenders page.
 We also detail all contracts awarded over £10,000.

 The identity of any premises or land owned by, or occupied for the purposes of the Police & Crime Commissioner is available below.